 The picture across London

-Overall, 89 per cent of London pupils were offered a place at one of their top three choices of secondary school, a 2 percent increase from last year.
+Overall, 89 per cent of London pupils were offered a place at one of their top three choices of secondary school.